 All imported dairy products must meet the Imported Food Control Act.
 These laws require all food, including imported food, to meet the standards set out in the food standards code, which includes a requirement for pasteurisation of milk and dairy products (except for cheese).
 As such, all imported dairy products (except for cheese) must be pasteurised.
-In estimating the unrestricted risk associated with importing dairy products for human consumption, this draft risk review assumes Department of Agriculture, Fisheries and Forestry that the milk in dairy products (except for cheese) has been pasteurised with one of the following methods:
+In estimating the unrestricted risk associated with importing dairy products for human consumption, this draft risk review assumes that the milk in dairy products (except for cheese) has been pasteurised with one of the following methods: